An Experienced Denver Divorce Attorney Makes The Process Easier

 Amanda Huber – As a legal assistant, Amanda helps with the daily tasks of sending legal correspondence and documents, preparing court filings, and scheduling, among other tasks.
 Amanda joined the firm in 2022 and has helped clients in all phases of their divorce.

 Prior to joining Lewis & Matthews, Amanda worked at an upscale country club in San Diego, where she was born and raised.
+Outside of work you can find Amanda wine tasting, gardening, and spending time with her beloved cat, Waffles.

 Counties We Serve

-We are your trusted partners when it comes to Colorado family law – whether that involves divorce proceedings, child custody battles, child support disputes, or others.
+We are your trusted partners when it comes to Colorado divorce law – whether that involves divorce proceedings, child custody battles, child support disputes, or others.
 If you need legal advice in any of the following counties, we can help:

 Greater Denver Metro Area